Docked Tails Play a Role in Dog Communication

 Your dog is not mysterious about how they feel.
 When you get home, they greet you at the door with kisses.
 When you lace up your shoes, they try to lure you back with a request for belly rubs because they’re sad you’re leaving.
 But here’s one thing you can’t so easily tell from your dog: how they’ll behave based on their breed.

 People often cite breed when trying to account for the ways dogs behave.
-But according to Christine Hibbard, owner of Companion Animal Solutions in Seattle, when associating a dog with the ‘look or ‘behaviour of a particular breed, it’s important to remember that “the way dogs look and their actual genetics can be very different”.
+But according to Christine Hibbard, owner of Companion Animal Solutionsopens in new tab in Seattle, when associating a dog with the ‘look’ or ‘behaviour’ of a particular breed, it’s important to remember that “the way dogs look and their actual genetics can be very different”.

 That is, at least, what studies are showing.
 As Dr Victoria Voith, a veterinary behaviourist at Western University of Health Sciences in California explains, “Mixed breed dogs are a collage of features of their ancestors.
 So much so that they often don’t look like any of their immediate parents or grandparents.
 In fact, they may look more like other breeds.”